Votiaw09/DH-Final/README.md

 ## The Pink Triangle

 Bright and whimsical imagery with exceedingly grim origins.
 The pink triangle originated in Nazi Germany as a way to identify gay men in concentration camps.
-Americans in the 80's,
+"Four decades later, in 1986, an American art collective known as the Silence=Death Project repurposed this Holocaust symbol to create its ties around the country"[^1] (Vials, 194-95).
 <param ve-image
        label="Napalese Lounge Logo"
        description="Logo of the Napalese Lounge in Green Bay"